The Difference Between an Album and a Collection

 An Album is a place to group and organize photos on a Page.
 It can be used for an event (a field trip or sports game), for organizing periods of time (October happenings), and for curriculum units (earthquake models or art projects).
 Albums have the same permissions as the Page, so if a user can view the photos on a Page, they will also be able to view the photos in an Album added to the Page.
 If a user has permission to contribute to a Page, they can contribute to any Albums added to the Page.

 A Collection is an individual storage or working "folder".
+It is used for curating photos that have already been uploaded to a Page or Album.
 You create Collections in your personal space (by clicking on your name in Vidigami).
 Unless shared, a Collection can only be viewed by the user that created it.
-Collections are designed for collating and collaborating.
-Examples of uses for Collections include yearbook, marketing, and weekly happenings.
+Collections are designed for organizing photos for specific uses as well as collaborating.
+Examples of uses for Collections include:

-3. Communication Assistants can use a Collection to add 10-15 new photos each week collated from the uploads to Pages, and then shared outside of Vidigami in the weekly parent newsletter.
+4. Communication Assistants can use a Collection to add new photos from the uploads that week, and then share in the weekly parent newsletter.